danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 In this codebase, `BackgroundJobDispatcher` is only used by the `Article` model, which only had two sync operations.
 The flexibility to handle multiple operations exists, but it's never exercised.
 The abstraction was built for a level of generality that wasn't actually needed.

 <aside class="markdown-aside">
-Some might say that as long as tools like Copilot, Claude, Cursor etc. can trace these relationships, it doesn't matter if the code is hard for humans to follow.
+Some might say that as long as AI coding assistants can trace these relationships, it doesn't matter if the code is hard for humans to follow.
 But I'm not fully convinced.
-Code should be understandable even without machine assistance, because one day the AI might not be available, or the team might not trust its conclusions.
+Code should be understandable even without machine assistance, because AI tools go down, hit capacity limits, and aren't always reliable when you need them most.
+And even when they're available, teams may not trust their conclusions for critical debugging.
 Maintainability still depends on people being able to reason about the system.
 </aside>

 ## A Simpler Alternative